 What are the value propositions of the marketplace for medical apps’ subscriptions?

 - Subscription owners who have spent on subscriptions but not using the app anymore can make bucks by selling that subscription to other users.

-- Other users are able to acquire subscriptions to healthcare apps at a meagre cost.
+- Other users can acquire subscriptions to healthcare apps at a meager cost.